-Let’s begin with an overview of what old growth forests and watersheds are, and why they are so important to our ecosystem.
+Let’s begin with an overview of what old-growth forests and watersheds are, and why they are so important to our ecosystem.

-Old growth forests on the coast of British Columbia are made up of trees that are at least 250 years old.
-These forests are home to incredible biodiversity, are extremely resilient in the face of environmental changes and are able to sequester carbon to slow climate change.
+Old-growth forests on the coast of British Columbia are made up of trees that are at least 250 years old.
+These forests are home to incredible biodiversity, are extremely resilient in the face of environmental changes, and are able to sequester carbon to slow climate change.

-What is a watershed?
+What’s a watershed?

 A watershed is an area of land where water drains to a central point (a lake, river or stream).
 Watersheds filter, store and clean water for us, other animal species, and plant species.

-What is Fairy Creek?
+What’s Fairy Creek?

 Why are people protesting?

-This injunction is allowing for old growth clear cut in Fairy Creek Watershed, as well as Caycuse, Bugaboo Creek, Camper Creek, Edinburgh Mountain, Upper Walbran Watershed and the Central Walbran
+This injunction is allowing for old-growth clear cut in Fairy Creek Watershed, as well as Caycuse, Bugaboo Creek, Camper Creek, Edinburgh Mountain, Upper Walbran Watershed, and the Central Walbran.

 “I will continue standing for the land until I am dead.
-I feel like an old growth tree is worth the same as my life.” – Bill Jones
+I feel like an old-growth tree is worth the same as my life.” – Bill Jones

-Why do we need to protect old growth?
+Why do we need to protect old-growth?

-Forests help sustain so much of our ecological world, but old growth has a particularly important job.
-Old growth forests….
+Forests help sustain so much of our ecological world, but old-growth has a particularly important job.
+Old-growth forests….

-Protect water systems: Old growth forests act as water filters, provide water storage and prevent flooding.
+- Protect water systems: Old-growth forests act as water filters, provide water storage, and prevent flooding.

-Are resilient to wildfires: Older and larger trees absorb water, retain moisture and regulate a forest’s temperature.
-This means forests are shaded, damp and less likely to fuel a fire.
+- Are resilient to wildfires: Older and larger trees absorb water, retain moisture and regulate a forest’s temperature.
+This means forests are shaded, damp, and less likely to fuel a fire.

-Are global carbon sinks: The older a tree the greater its potential to sequester carbon and slow climate change.
-Old growth forests sequester 2.4 tonnes of carbon per hectare every year!
+- Are global carbon sinks: The older a tree the greater its potential to sequester carbon and slow climate change.
+Old-growth forests sequester 2.4 tonnes of carbon per hectare every year.

 How can I help?

-Share information on social media: Amplify information about Fairy Creek, and encourage others to do what they can to support saving old growth.
+Have conversations about Fairy Creek with families, friends and colleagues: Amplify information about Fairy Creek, and encourage others to do what they can to support saving old growth.

 How can I learn more?